dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-3 CPI and IPC.md

 $ perf stat ./a.exe
 ```

-[^1]: When you lower CPU frequency, memory speed becomes artificially faster relative to the CPU.
-This may alleviate memory bottlenecks and increase IPC.
+[^1]: When you lower CPU frequency, memory speed becomes faster relative to the CPU.
+This may hide actual memory bottlenecks and artificially increase IPC.